hdae/docker-stable-diffusion-forge/README.md

 1. Start a pod using this template.
 2. Wait for it to become ready.
 This usually takes about 1-2 minutes.
 3. Wait for the default model to download.
-  - or download a custom model using the Web Terminal / Jupyter Notebook.
+  - Alternatively, download a custom model using the Web Terminal / Jupyter Notebook.
 4. Access port 7860.
 5. Enjoy!